julienlevasseur/powerline-go/README.md

 For example, you might want to replace the string `$GOPATH/src/github.com` with `@GOPATH-GH`.
-When you're in a directory like `$GOPATH/src/github.com/julienlevasseur/powerline-go`, you'll instead see `@GOPATH-GH > justjanne > powerline-go` in the shell prompt.
+When you're in a directory like `$GOPATH/src/github.com/julienlevasseur/powerline-go`, you'll instead see `@GOPATH-GH > julienlevasseur > powerline-go` in the shell prompt.

 Aliases are defined as comma-separated key value pairs, like this: